-Recreating music videos and crating hip fads are all the rage lately.
-From Gangnam style to Somebody I Used to Know, fans are looking for their own fifteen minutes of fame by riding the coat tails of popular musicians.
-Google search Gotye’s hit single and an endless stream of parodies will come up.
+Music video parodies can be found all over the internet.
+Fans and celebrities alike are looking for their fifteen minutes of fame by riding the coat tails of popular musicians.
+Google search Gotye’s hit single "Somebody I Used To Know" and an endless stream of parodies will come up.

-The popularity of a music video can shift from average to viral in a matter of moments if enough people see potential to parody the video.
+The popularity of a music video can shift from average to viral in a matter of moments if enough people see potential to recreate the video.
 Gotye’s popularity had skyrocketed overnight with such parodies as The Star Wars I Used to Know and even an orchestrated presentation of the hit song.
-How can a popular music video parody teach social media agencies about strategy?

-- Viral means shares!
+3. Viral content means shares!

 Posting a popular video is the beginning of social media sharing.
 Once the video has received enough notoriety and momentum, others will share it without you even talking about it anymore.
 In addition to promoting brand awareness, videos that go viral has the potential to spread links for your SEO as well.